TheMasterGabriel/Smartclip/README.md

   ```

 ## Future Plans
+  * Optimize the optimization by checking for in-use pixel bit depth rather than by extension specs.
+If a PNG is only using ON/OFF transparency, it doesn't need to be a PNG
   * Wrap within gem for easy installation
   * Optimize pixel iteration to reduce number of loops.
 Can it be done without screwing with saliency patterns?
   * Port and integrate face detection algorithm